The Marvel Actress Who Almost Starred in The Hunger Games instead of Jennifer Lawrence

 Nowadays it’s hard to imagine Katniss Everdeen without thinking about Jennifer Lawrence, but the protagonist of The Hunger Games was almost played by another actress, who nowadays is dear to Marvel fans.

-In 2012, when The Hunger Games opened in theaters, Lawrence had already come to the fore two years earlier, having played Ree Dolly in Winter’s Soul, directed by Debra Granik.
+In 2012, when The Hunger Games opened in theaters, Lawrence had already made a name for herself two years earlier, having played Ree Dolly in Winter’s Soul, directed by Debra Granik.

-Although he didn’t win here, Lawrence did win the acting award for On Good Side in 2013.
+Despite not having won here, Lawrence won the acting award for O Lado Bom da Vida, in 2013.

 This highlight, however, did not make Jennifer Lawrence the only candidate to play Katniss Everdeen.
 An actress who would later work in the Marvel Cinematic Universe came close to landing the role.